prabrishar1/SIHR/README.md

 ## Example

-These are basic examples which show how to solve the common high-dimensional inference problems:
+These are basic examples which show how to use the package to conduct high-dimensional inference:

     library(SIHR)